vpavlov-me/reui/PUBLISHING.md

 ### 2. Update Package Names

-Replace `@your-org` with your actual organization name in:
+Replace `@reluna-ui` with your actual organization name in:

 - All `package.json` files
 - `README.md`